Some links in this post may be affiliate links

 Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to stem-rot and death of the plant.

-Average warmth temperatures from 18-260C are ideal for Donkey's Tail Plant.
+Average warmth temperatures of 18-260C are ideal for Donkey's Tail Plant.
 A sudden change in temperature between day and night is excellent for this plant.
+Keep it away from cold drafts to avoid flacuations in the temperature as they can lead to reduced growth and leaf drop.

 Feed Burro's Tail Plant monthly during the growing period with a balanced, liquid fertilizer.
-Stop feeding during the cold season as growth is minimal at this time.
+Stop feeding in the cold season to avoid fertilizer burn as growth is minimal at this time.

 Repot Burro's Tail Plant only when the plant is pot-bound and take care not to damage the fragile leaves as they drop very easily but they can be used for propagation.

-Use a shallow rather than a deep pot for Sedum morganianum as it has shallow roots.
+Use a shallow rather than a deep pot as it has shallow roots.
 A clay pot is preferable because it is porous and therefore allows the soil to dry out faster.

-Pruning Burro's Tail Plant requires removal of dead or diseased leaves to maintain the plant neat and tidy as well as reduce pest and disease infestations.
+Pruning Burro's Tail Plant requires removal of dead or diseased leaves to maintain the plant tidy as well as reduce pest and disease infestations.

 Burro's Tail Plant (Sedum morganianum) can be propagated from leaf cuttings or stem cuttings at the beginning of the growing season.

-Take 4-6 in. stem cuttings from a healthy Burro's Tail Plant.
+Take 4-6 inches stem cuttings from a healthy Burro's Tail Plant.
 Allow the cuttings to dry (callus) for 1-3 days before planting to avoid rotting.

 Lay the cuttings on moist free-draining soil.
 Water lightly by misting, only when the soil is dry and avoid getting the soil soggy as it can lead to rotting.